1970 United States Senate election in Arizona

 The 1970 United States Senate election in Arizona took place on November 3, 1970.
 Incumbent Republican U.S. Senator Paul Fannin decided to run for reelection to a second term, running unopposed in the Republican primary.
 Fannin defeated Democratic nominee Sam Grossman in the general election.
-This would be the last time until the Republican Revolution of 1994 that Republicans would win Arizona's Class 1 Senate Seat.
+This was the last time until 1994 that Republicans won Arizona's Class 1 Senate Seat.